KenKundert/nestedtext/doc/file_format.rst

     #.  or a hash {``#``), left bracket (``[``), or left brace (``{``) as the
         first non-ASCII-space character on a line.

-    These symbols can only introduce tags when they are the first non-ASCII-space character on a line, except for the colon (``:``) which can introduce a dictionary item with an inline key midway through a line.
+    These symbols only introduce tags when they are the first non-ASCII-space character on a line, except for the colon (``:``) which introduces a dictionary item with an inline key midway through a line.

     The first (left-most) tag on a line determines the line type.
 Once the first tag has been found on the line, any subsequent occurrences of any of